 As liposuction and tummy tuck surgery are two of the most popular procedures to improve the look of the abdomen, many patients have questions regarding which of these body contouring treatments can fulfill their goals most effectively.

 In general, a tummy tuck is usually the most effective treatment for patients who wish to tighten loose or sagging abdominal skin.
 If you experience a bulging abdomen in spite of good exercise and lifestyle habits, this may be a sign of separated musculature — a concern which can only be resolved with tummy tuck surgery.
 In contrast, if stubborn fat pockets in the abdomen are the main reason for treatment, liposuction may be enough to achieve your desired aesthetic.
-Liposuction can remove excess fat for excellent results, but it is only suitable for men and women with minimal to no skin sagging and good skin elasticity.
+Liposuction can remove excess fat for excellent results, but it’s only suitable for men and women with minimal to no skin sagging and good skin elasticity.
 Both procedures can also be performed together to achieve the best possible outcome.
 Ultimately, the best way to determine the most ideal procedure for your needs is to schedule a consultation with Dr. Miller.
 He can provide his recommendation after your needs are evaluated.
 Together, you both can decide which treatment to pursue.

-What is Tummy Tuck Recovery Like?
+What is Recovery From a Tummy Tuck Like?

 Patients are typically up and walking around in a day or two, although movement should remain limited to light activity and short periodic walks.
 After about one week, most individuals can expect to move around normally but strenuous activity should continue to be avoided for three to four weeks.
 Scars and incision marks usually fade over time; within three to six months, any visible scarring should be flatter and lighter.
 Additional instructions will be provided at the time of operation.